nikola-spasojevic/Job_Title_Recommender/README.md

 This is a project used to improve the effectiveness of writing Job Title postings.

+# 1. Data Preparation
+The First step is to clean the data and generate a valid corpus for training(95%) and testing(5% of total corpus).
+This is done by removing special characters and digits, converting everything to lower case, removing stopwords from all languages, lemmatisation (and possibly stemming for future models), tokenization (eve though we do this in other parts of the process, it is still part of the data preparation process)

+# 2. Vocabulary Creation
+First of all, in the Bag of Words model, using the CountVectorizer class, we are able to extract all unigram, bigrams and trigrams from our training set and generate a frequency distribution for these ngrams.

+The ngram frequencies are calculated

+# 3. Maximum Likelihood Estimation Language Model
+Similarly in the previous step,

+In each step of the pipeline process, the intermittent state is saved to local memory and loaded into each next stage in order to maintain efficiency when prototyping models and tweaking.

+# JobTitleRecommender Function Descriptions:

 # Autocompletion functionality implemented using Trie and Bag-Of-Words model
 We first tokenize our text body and build a vocabulary of tokens (tokens can be unigrams, bigrams or trigrams - for this project).